Energy in Europe

-Energy in Europe includes energy and electricity production, consumption and import in Europe.
+Energy in Europe includes energy, including electricity, production, consumption and import in Europe.

+Primary energy consumption across European countries, highlights diverse energy use patterns.
+Countries show fluctuations in consumption, reflecting changes in energy demand and policy.
+Germany and the Russian Federation are among the highest consumers, smaller economies like Lithuania and Turkmenistan have markedly lower consumption levels.
+Per person energy use in Europe varies significantly, with smaller nations like Iceland, showing high consumption rates per million people, indicating the diverse energy use and economic activities across the continent.
+Europe has significant reliance on oil, a major energy source predominantly used for transportation and heating, with most European countries importing most of their oil needs due to limited domestic production.

+There has been an increase in renewable energy, with plans to increase wind power capacity.
+The European Commission's "REPowerEU" plan underscores a commitment to renewables.
+There is an ongoing transition towards more sustainable energy systems in Europe.

 Primary energy consumption by country

 Primary energy consumption for selected European and Eurasian countries in million tonnes of oil equivalent (Mtoe) from 2010 to 2015, according to BP, is listed below.

 Primary energy consumption per capita (2008)

 The European primary energy use per capita (TWh per million people) in 2008 is listed below.